jaredririe/alexa-apple-guide/README.md

     - iMac Pro.
     - Should I buy the Apple TV?
 * Alexa, ask Picking Apples is now a good time to buy the iPhone XR?
+* ask picking apples to tell me if it's a good time to buy the iphone xr

 ## Running locally